Handbook Detail Page

 • Doing anything on the bus that seriously harms anyone’s safety.

-• Smoking anything.
+• Smoking or vaping.

 • Having banned items on the bus: including drugs, alcohol, bullets, explosives, fireworks or weapons.